WSU has leading hydrogen and electrofuels researchers from multiple departments

-Su Ha is a Professor in the Voiland School of Chemical Engineering and Bioengineering and Director of the O.H.
+Su Ha is a Director of the Voiland School of Chemical Engineering and Bioengineering and Director of the O.H.
 Reaugh Laboratory for Oil and Gas Research.
 His researches focus on generating hydrogen gas from bio-fuels and abundant natural gases, developing fuel cells that directly convert the chemical energy of small organic molecules (e.g., formic acid) or logistic fuels (e.g., gasoline) to electrical power, working with natural enzymes to produce electrical power from sugars, and developing electric field assisted fuel reforming systems.

 Jacob Leachman is an Associate Professor in the School of Mechanical and Materials Engineering.
 He founded the HYdrogen Properties for Energy Research (HYPER) laboratory at WSU in 2010 to advance the Technology Readiness Level (TRL) of hydrogen systems for the betterment of humanity.
 His expertise is hydrogen properties, particularly custody exchange, and cryogenic hydrogen technologies including liquefiers.
 Dr. Leachman’s webpage is here.

 Hongfei Lin is an Associate Professor in the Voiland School of Chemical and Bio-Engineering.
 Dr. Lin’s research emphasis is catalysis for sustainability research, including electro- and photo-catalysis.
 Dr. Lin’s website can be found here.

 Yuehe Lin is a Professor in the School of Mechanical and Materials Engineering and Laboratory Fellow at the Pacific Northwest National Laboratory (PNNL).
 His hydrogen and electrofuels expertise is in non-precious metal catalysts for fuel cells, hydrogen production and CO2 conversion.

-Dustin McLarty is an Assistant Professor in the School of Mechanical and Materials Engineering, a Fulbright Scholar, and graduate of the National Fuel Cell Research Center at the University of California-Irvine.
+Dustin McLarty is an Associate Professor in the School of Mechanical and Materials Engineering, a Fulbright Scholar, and graduate of the National Fuel Cell Research Center at the University of California-Irvine.
 Dr. McLarty’s research focuses on high temperature fuel cells, distributed energy systems, and renewable energy storage dynamics.
 Dr. McLarty’s Clean Energy Systems Integration lab site is here.

 Min-Kyu Song is an Assistant Professor in the School of Mechanical and Materials Engineering.
 His research emphasis is on the design of energy material interfaces, particularly fuel cells and batteries.
 Dr. Song’s website can be found here.